azimuth-cloud/azimuth-config/docs/index.md

 This is exactly what the playbooks in the `azimuth-ops` collection will do, when driven by a configuration derived from `azimuth-config`.

-`azimuth-ops` can deploy Azimuth and all of its dependencies in two modes:
+There are two methods that `azimuth-ops` can use to deploy Azimuth and all of its
+dependencies:

   1. Onto a managed single-node [K3S](https://k3s.io/) cluster in an OpenStack project.
-  1. Onto a managed highly-available Kubernetes cluster in an OpenStack project.
+  2. Onto a managed highly-available Kubernetes cluster in an OpenStack project.

 Option 1 is useful for development or demo deployments, but is not suitable for a production deployment.